NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

-Interest points can be picked by right-clicking on the same feature in each image, from left to right, then repeating this process for a different feature, etc. They can be saved to disk from the menu, and the above bundle adjustment command can be invoked.
+Interest points can be picked by right-clicking on the same feature in each image, from left to right, then repeating this process for a different feature, etc. They can be saved to disk from the menu, and the above bundle adjustment command can be invoked (while not forgetting to delete first the match file among unprojected images).

 One can then run::